Vallejo, California

 Schools (Vallejo City Unified School District)

 Charter and magnet alternatives are common pursuit paths.
 Mare Island Tech Academy (MIT), California Maritime Academy magnet, and several charter schools are alternatives that VCUSD families pursue for academic step-up.
-The district-wide K-12 stack is the structural pricing constraint on Vallejo; family buyers prioritizing top-quartile California academics typically consider Benicia (BUSD) or commute alternatives in central / southern Solano.
+The district-wide K-12 stack is the structural pricing constraint on Vallejo; buyers prioritizing top-quartile California academics typically consider Benicia (BUSD) or commute alternatives in central / southern Solano.

 Typical assignment by sub-area